dankamongmen/raptorial/README.md

 Required components ought be detected or explicitly not detected by the Autotools configure script.
 You'll need:

-* A C compiler
+* A C compiler plus CMake
 * POSIX threads
 * Libblossom (https://github.com/dankamongmen/libblossom)
 * zlib (http://www.zlib.net/)
-* GNU Autotools (only if building from a git checkout)

 Raptorial ought build on any platform capable of running libblossom, which (right now) means just about any POSIX platform.

 ## Building

-If you're using a git checkout, run 'autoreconf -fis'.
-There's no need to do this for a release tarball.
-This will require the GNU Autotools.

-Run ./configure && make && make install, seasoned to taste.
+Run `cmake && make && make install`.

 ## UI-visible divergences from preexisting APT tools